 When your space feels less comfortable, or your energy bill constantly rises, then your A/C might have some serious problems.
 Knowing what these issues are will give you an idea when to schedule your A/C repair in Dallas-Fort Worth Metroplex.
 Here are the common air conditioner problems you should be aware of: A/C Doesn’t Blow Cool Air

 Does your A/C run but no cool air blows into your home?
 You may have dirty air filters, clogged condensate drains, or low refrigerant charge.
 Check also the ice around your coils or dirt on your outdoor compressor.
 Your A/C won’t blow cold air due to several reasons, so be sure to schedule your A/C repair with the pros.
 Compressor Doesn’t Turn On

 A compressor that does not run is a good sign of burned wires, failing start capacitor or simply a defective compressor.
 Schedule your air conditioning service in the Dallas-Fort Worth Metroplex, to check your capacitor, clean your condenser coil, and replace the compressor.
 Air Is Not Coming Out of Your Register

 If there is no air coming out of your register, chances are your outdoor component may not be running.
 Your unit’s breaker may be tripped and needs to be reset.
 The problem may also be your blower belt that needs a replacement.
 It could also happen due to loose wiring connections or a malfunctioning thermostat.
 To get the cool back in your home, be sure to schedule your A/C service in the Dallas Fort-Worth Metroplex.
 Low Refrigerant Charge

 Undercharged refrigerant is one of the reasons why your cooling system doesn’t blow cool air.
 This could happen due to leaks.
 Call your air conditioning company to check the leaks and fix it by adding more refrigerant if it turns out to be the root cause of the problem.
 Unusual Noise

 Strange noise created by your cooling system indicates a problem.
 The squealing sound means a misaligned belt; a grinding noise signals a problem with your motor bearing; a popping or pinging sound is created by a loose flap of metal in your duct, and the rattling noise indicates a loose cover panel.
 If any of these noises are heard, call the pros for A/C service in the Dallas-Fort Worth Metroplex.
 A/C Short Cycles Constantly

 An A/C that repeatedly turns on and off on its own signals a problem.
 Most probably, this happens due to a clogged condenser or dirty evaporator coils.
 Your unit may also short cycle when it is undersized or oversized for your space.
 Contact the pros for proper inspection.
 Any problem with your cooling system should be addressed and fixed right away before they become problematic and costly.
 Contact us

-at Spencer Air Conditioning & Heating for proper diagnosis of your unit or if you need air conditioning replacement in the Dallas Fort-Worth Metroplex.
+at Spencer Air Conditioning & Heating for proper diagnosis of your unit or if you need air conditioning replacement in the Dallas-Fort Worth Metroplex.
 Set your appointment today!